stripe/stripe-go/README.md

 1. Code must be `go fmt` compliant.
 2. All types, structs and funcs should be documented.
-3. Ensure that `make test` succeeds.
+3. Ensure that `just test` succeeds.

 ## Test

-The test suite needs testify's `require` package to run:

-    github.com/stretchr/testify/require

-Before running the tests, make sure to grab all of the package's dependencies:

-    go get -t -v
+We use [just](https://github.com/casey/just) for conveniently running development tasks.
+You can use them directly, or copy the commands out of the `justfile`.
+To our help docs, run `just`.

-It also depends on [stripe-mock][stripe-mock], so make sure to fetch and run it from a background terminal ([stripe-mock's README][stripe-mock-usage] also contains instructions for installing via Homebrew and other methods):
+This package depends on [stripe-mock][stripe-mock], so make sure to fetch and run it from a background terminal ([stripe-mock's README][stripe-mock-usage] also contains instructions for installing via Homebrew and other methods):